 As a new year comes upon us, many personal trainers start to think anew about their business and what they can do to make it better.
-Some consider new exercise equipment to buy while others think about different ways they can get clients (tip: see my book 101 Personal Trainer Marketing Secrets for more on that).
-One area of business however that many trainers overlook is getting personal trainer insurance.
-If you are self employed you definitely need it and I’d even advise you to look into it if you work in a gym too.
+Some consider buying new exercise equipment while others think about different ways they can get clients (tip: see my trainer marketing book for more on that).
+One area of business, however, that many trainers overlook is getting personal trainer insurance.
+If you are self-employed, you definitely need it, and I’d even advise you to look into it if you work in a gym too.
 Let’s cover some of the fundamentals of why you need this crucial business asset.

 An example of being named in an accident where a trainer is indirectly involved is if you forget to put weights from a previous session away and another trainer’s client falls over them and gets injured.

-I see this ALL THE TIME in gyms I go to.
+I see this ALL THE TIME in gyms.
 It’s actually one of my pet peeves.
-Even if I'm just walking through a gym, during a class I’m teaching, I always make it a point to put away dumbbells and weight plates that are lying on the floor.
 If you work in a gym.
 PLEASE do the same thing.
 This is risk management 101.

-Yes, the gym/health club you work at often carries insurance that covers trainers, but it doesn’t always cover the all the costs associated with everyone who is named in the lawsuit.
+Yes, the gym/health club you work at often carries insurance that covers trainers who are employees, but it doesn’t always cover all the costs associated with everyone who is named in the lawsuit.
 If you are employed as a contractor or subcontractor, the gym liability insurance policy may not protect you.

-Carrying an individual trainer insurance policy that protects you is important to making sure your expenses resulting from a lawsuit are covered such as defense costs, the injured’s medical damages and lost time from work.
+Carrying an individual trainer insurance policy that protects you is important to make sure your expenses resulting from a lawsuit are covered such as defense costs, the injured’s medical damages, and lost time from work.

 How Much Does It Cost?

-Generally, personal trainer insurance is not expensive with many companies offering it for about $150/ year.
-This company starts at $75 for the year, making it very doable for most fitness professionals.
+Generally, personal trainer insurance is not expensive, with many companies offering it for about $150/ year, making it very affordable for most fitness professionals.

-Regardless of which insurance company you go with, it’s good having peace of mind, knowing the career path you’ve worked so hard for is protected and at the mercy of no one should you ever need to defend it.
+Regardless of which insurance company you go with, it’s good to have peace of mind, knowing the career path you’ve worked so hard for is protected and at the mercy of no one should you ever need to defend it.